thruston/python-tabulate/README.md

 total.
 Note that if you have already added the rule there is no need to add it again.

+Note that non-numeric cells in a column are ignored, but if there are no numeric entries at all in a column, then the value of the total is the name of the function.

 ### arr - rearrange the columns